 Lower Leg Muscles

 The lower leg’s comprises several small muscles that run parallel to the tibia and fibula bones.
-These muscles, along with tight calves, can limit ankle movement, which in turn affects the movement of the entire body.
+These muscles, along with tight calves, can limit ankle movement, affecting the entire body’s movement.

 The anterior and posterior lower leg muscles we are concerned with are listed here: